 Examples

-- Adidas and Allbirds jointly design the lowest-CO2 performance footwear ever made by either brand.
-This collaboration shows both brands’ commitment to the fight against climate change.
+1. Adidas and Allbirds jointly designed the lowest-CO2 performance footwear ever made by either brand.
+This collaboration shows both brands’ commitment to fighting climate change.

-- Nike and Apple joined forces co-develop the Nike+ iPod Sports Kit to integrate fitness-tracking technology into running shoes—to allow users to seamlessly track their workouts and performance.
+2. Nike and Apple joined forces to co-develop the Nike+ iPod Sports Kit, which integrates fitness-tracking technology into running shoes.
+This allows users to track their workouts and performance seamlessly.

-- Lego and Ikea collaborate on a storage system that combines the playful nature of Lego with the functional furniture of Ikea.
+3. Lego and Ikea collaborated on a storage system that combines Lego’s playful nature with Ikea’s functional furniture.

-- Apple partnered with Goldman Sachs and Mastercard cooperate to develop the Apple Card, a digital credit card with real-time transaction visibility, a daily cash rewards program and no fees.
+4. Apple partnered with Goldman Sachs and Mastercard to develop the Apple Card, a digital credit card with real-time transaction visibility, a daily cash rewards program and no fees.

-- Lego and Airbnb create a unique experience where people can stay in a Lego house filled with millions of bricks.
+5. Lego and Airbnb created a unique experience where people can stay in a Lego house filled with millions of bricks.

 Ingredient Co-Branding